rsoiffer/Forge-of-Power/spell-rules.md

 All characters that can cast spells have a Mana pool that represents how much magical energy they have available.
 Your Mana pool stores a number of points, up to a maximum of your Mana stat.
 When you pay Mana to cast a spell, you must subtract the amount paid from your Mana pool.
 Your Mana pool can never go below 0.
 Your [mystic origin](mystic-origins.html) determines your Mana stat and describes when your Mana pool replenishes.

 All spells have a **cost** in Mana.
 You must pay this amount of Mana when you cast the spell.
 If you don't have enough Mana, you can't cast the spell.
+Some effects increase or decrease the base cost of a spell, as described in the next section.

+## Heightening and Cost Reductions

+You can **heighten** some spells to increase their effect, at the cost of paying more Mana to use the spell.
+Spells that can be heightened will have a ***Heightened*** block beneath the spell's text, which describes the ways you can heighten the spell.
+When you heighten a spell, you cannot increase the final cost above your character's **Mana Limit** stat.
+Your Mana Limit stat is given by your [mystic origin](mystic-origins.html).

 Some effects reduce the cost of a spell.
+This decreases the amount of mana you have to spend on the spell, but doesn't reduce the effect of the spell.
 You must always spend at least 1 Mana when you cast a spell, or at least 0 Mana if the spell has the [[Cantrip]] trait.

-## Heightening Spells

-You can **heighten** some spells to increase their effect, at the cost of paying more Mana to use the spell.
-When you cast a spell, you can choose to pay more Mana than the listed cost, up to a limit of your character's **Mana Limit** stat.
-Your Mana Limit stat is given by your [mystic origin](mystic-origins.html).

-If a spell's description has an entry that reads **Heightened (per +X Mana)**, then for each X Mana you pay above the base cost, the effect is modified as listed.
-If a spell's description has an entry that reads **Heightened (total X Mana)**, then if you pay a total of at least X mana, the effect is modified as listed.
-If a spell's descriptions has multiple **Heightened** enties, then all of them apply.
+Some effects depend on the exact cost of a spell.
+This is measured in two ways.
+The **cost** of a spell is the amount of Mana you pay to cast it.
+The cost of a spell includes both heightening the spell and any effects the reduce the cost.
+The **power** of a spell is the effectiveness of the spell.
+The power of a spell includes heightening the spell, but *does not* include any effects that reduce the cost.

 ## Customizing Spells